daniel-furman/daniel-furman-old/programming.md

-## Software:
+## Software

 ---

-* [ltwMCMC](https://pypi.org/project/lwMCMC/): A "lightweight MCMC" class for Python3, `ltwMCMC` enables object-oriented parameter sampling for Bayesian inference.
-See documentation examples for use-cases with models from experimental geophysics and physics.
+* [ltwMCMC](https://pypi.org/project/lwMCMC/): A "lightweight" implementation of Markov Chain Monte Carlo in Python, `ltwMCMC` is an object-oriented parameter sampling class for Bayesian modeling inference.
+See the GitHub documentation for use-case examples.

 * RecFeatureSelect (to come)

 * PySDMs (to come)

-* SurfCrowdPredictor (to come)
+* SurfCrowds(to come)